siuying/NanoStoreModel/README.md

 Define property normally as you would for your subclass of NSMObject.

-- For the properties that are of supported types (NSArray, NSDictionary, NSString, NSData, NSDate, NSNumber) will be persisted by store the value.
+- For the properties that are of supported types (NSArray, NSDictionary, NSString, NSData, NSDate, NSNumber), the values will be persisted.
-- For the properties that are NSFNanoBag will be persisted by store the key of the bag.
+- For the properties that are NSFNanoBag, the key of the bag will be persisted.
 - Other properties are ignored.

 ```objective-c